Mikescher/youtube-dl-viewer/README.md

  - **Disabled:**
    Does not play the video.
 Duh.
  - **Seekable raw file:**
    Try to play the video in a native browser <media> element.
 This will only work if the video is already in a supported streamable format, which is (currently) only webm and mp4 (and only mp4's generated with the correct parameters).
-If the video format is not supported you will get an error meddage in your browser
+If the video format is not supported you will get an error message in your browser
  - **Raw file:**
    This is mostly the same as **Seekable raw file**, with the same limitations.
 But this one also does not support HTTP range requests, which means you can't easily skip forward in the video.
  - **Transcoded webm stream:**